XPO Logistics (NYSE:XPO) Releases FY22 Earnings Guidance

 XPO Logistics (NYSE:XPO) updated its FY22 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $5.00-5.45 for the period, compared to the Thomson Reuters consensus estimate of $4.74.
 XPO Logistics also updated its FY 2022 guidance to $5.000-$5.450 EPS.

-A number of brokerages recently weighed in on XPO.
-Wolfe Research began coverage on shares of XPO Logistics in a research report on Tuesday, December 7th.
-They set an outperform rating and a $101.00 price objective on the stock.
-Zacks Investment Research upgraded shares of XPO Logistics from a strong sell rating to a hold rating in a research report on Wednesday, November 3rd.
-KeyCorp lowered their price objective on shares of XPO Logistics from $110.00 to $95.00 and set an overweight rating on the stock in a research report on Thursday.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of XPO Logistics from $131.00 to $120.00 and set a buy rating on the stock in a research report on Thursday.
-Finally, Oppenheimer decreased their price target on shares of XPO Logistics from $108.00 to $96.00 and set an outperform rating on the stock in a research report on Monday, November 22nd.
+A number of research firms recently issued reports on XPO.
+Susquehanna Bancshares reduced their price objective on XPO Logistics from $161.00 to $101.00 and set a positive rating for the company in a research report on Thursday, October 14th.
+Zacks Investment Research raised XPO Logistics from a strong sell rating to a hold rating in a research report on Wednesday, November 3rd.
+Benchmark began coverage on XPO Logistics in a research report on Wednesday, December 22nd.
+They set a buy rating and a $103.00 price objective for the company.
+Susquehanna reduced their price target on XPO Logistics from $161.00 to $101.00 and set a positive rating for the company in a research report on Thursday, October 14th.
+Finally, Oppenheimer reduced their price target on XPO Logistics from $108.00 to $96.00 and set an outperform rating for the company in a research report on Monday, November 22nd.
 They noted that the move was a valuation call.
-Five equities research analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, XPO Logistics has an average rating of Buy and a consensus target price of $116.67.
+Five equities research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and an average price target of $116.38.

-In related news, CEO S Jacobs Bradley sold 3,217,500 shares of the firm’s stock in a transaction on Thursday, December 9th.
-The shares were sold at an average price of $74.21, for a total transaction of $238,770,675.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Company insiders own 17.80% of the company’s stock.
+In related news, CEO S Jacobs Bradley sold 3,217,500 shares of the business’s stock in a transaction dated Thursday, December 9th.
+The stock was sold at an average price of $74.21, for a total transaction of $238,770,675.00.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Insiders own 17.80% of the company’s stock.

-A hedge fund recently raised its stake in XPO Logistics stock.
-Morgan Stanley grew its holdings in XPO Logistics, Inc. (NYSE:XPO) by 47.4% in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 461,871 shares of the transportation company’s stock after buying an additional 148,521 shares during the period.
-Morgan Stanley owned approximately 0.40% of XPO Logistics worth $64,611,000 as of its most recent filing with the Securities & Exchange Commission.
+An institutional investor recently raised its position in XPO Logistics stock.
+Morgan Stanley grew its stake in XPO Logistics, Inc. (NYSE:XPO) by 47.4% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 461,871 shares of the transportation company’s stock after purchasing an additional 148,521 shares during the period.
+Morgan Stanley owned approximately 0.40% of XPO Logistics worth $64,611,000 as of its most recent filing with the Securities and Exchange Commission.
 Institutional investors and hedge funds own 73.55% of the company’s stock.

 XPO Logistics, Inc engages in the provision of supply chain solutions.
 It operates through the following segments: Transportation and Logistics.
 The Transportation segment includes truck brokerage, expedite, intermodal, drayage, last mile, less-than-truckload, full truckload, global forwarding and managed transportation.